Raphiksss/Raphiksss/README.md

 </div>

 # About:
-👋Hi, i'm 16 years old beginner and ambitious developer from Russia.
+👋Hi, i'm 16 years old beginner and ambitious developer from Russia.<br>
- I'm still learning and i'm don't have a lot of experience but i will try to create something new and useful
+ I'm still learning and i'm don't have a lot of experience<br>
+ but i will try to create something new and useful
 <br><br><br><br>